AtlasmanYevgenii/Practicum100-by-Yandex/README.md

 **Project description**

 We are part of an analytics team at the online store Ice that sells video games worldwide.
-User and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical data on game sales are available from open sources.
-Our goal is to identify the patterns that determine whether a game succeeds or fails.
-As a result, we will be able to spot potential big winners and plan advertising campaigns accordingly.
+A variety of open sources provide us with user and expert reviews, genres, platforms (e.g. Xbox or PlayStation), and historical game sales data.
+Our goal is to identify the patterns that determine whether a game will succeed or fail so that we can predict which games will be successful in the future.
+Our insights will assist us in planning our advertising campaigns accordingly.

-We have data for 2016 year.
-Now it's December 2016 and we're planning a campaign for 2017.
+We have data up to the 2016 year.
+Currently, it is December 2016 and we are planning an advertising campaign for 2017.

-As a final recommendation, we advice focusing advertising campaigns on games for the PS4 in Europe and the XOne in North America.
-It is recommended that these games be of the genres of Action and Shooter and have an ESRB rating of Everyone or 17+.
+In conclusion, we advise focusing advertising campaigns on games for the PS4 in Europe and the XOne in North America.
+It is recommended that these games be Action and Shooter genres and have an ESRB rating of Everyone or 17+.
 In Japan, the best choice would be to use a game for portable device - the Nintendo 3DS - and games for it of Japanese production in the role-playing genre.
-Worth paying attention on games with good critics review.
+Worth paying attention to games with good critics reviews.